 What Heart Rate Variability (HRV) Means for Our Health and Longevity

-You might not have heard of heart rate variability, but it’s one of the best ways of measuring your overall heart health.
-In this post we’ll break down what HRV is, what factors affect it, and how to improve your HRV and support your heart.
+While you may not have heard of heart rate variability, it’s one of the best ways of measuring your overall heart health.
+In this post, we’ll break down what HRV is, what factors affect it, and how to improve your HRV to support your heart.

 What is Heart Rate Variability (HRV)?